Direct Services & Program Offerings

 - Drinking water testing for bacteria, nitrates, nitrites, dissolved solids, pH, lead, copper, sulfates, hardness, arsenic, fluoride, iron, manganese, sodium and zinc

-In no instance will a Conservation Incentive Program (CIP) incentive total more than 100% of the purchase price or cost of an item or service.
+In no instance will a CIP incentive total more than 100% of the purchase price or cost of an item or service.

 All incentives are subject to all conditions detailed in the CIP policies.